jonathanlys01/DL_2023_CLAP/README.md

 # Experiments
 ## Last audio processed
-Image of the last audio processed by the model.
+Image of the last audio processed by the model (from the ESC-50 dataset).

 <img src="figs/last_audio.png" width="80%" alt="last audio">